 As John began investigating, many former employees came out in the open.

 Theranos attacked everyone who was talking.

 They used their piles of money, and they threatened to sue everyone else who spoke to the Wall Street Journal.

 They even hired private investigators to stalk anyone they suspected.

 Several letters were sent to the Wall Street Journal to try and kill the story threatening with defamation lawsuits.

-Rupert Murdoch, the owner of the Wall Street Journal and investor in Theranos, was asked by Elizabeth to personally kill the story.
+Rupert Murdoch, the owner of the Wall Street Journal and investor in Theranos, was asked by Elizabeth to kill the story personally.

 Elizabeth was making White House appearances often, but then the veneer the machines could still only do a small number of tests and were even inaccurate would even just those.